-They install this type of material in shopping malls and airports so that should give you an idea of just how resilient it is.
-It’s also super easy to clean providing the surface is somewhat smooth.
+They install this type of material in shopping malls and airports, so that should give you an idea of just how resilient it is.
+It’s also super easy to clean, providing the surface is somewhat smooth.

-As visually stunning as it can be, natural stone on the other hand is a different story.
+As visually stunning as it can be, natural stone, on the other hand, is a different story.

-It’s relatively soft, porous and susceptible to damage.
-It absorbs everything so unless your floor is very well sealed, I wouldn’t recommend this kind of floor for dogs with weak bladders and stomachs.
-They can easily scratch or stain it and once their vomit or pee has penetrated the stone, you will need to replace that tile because it’s not coming out.
+It absorbs everything, so unless your floor is very well sealed, I wouldn’t recommend this kind of floor for dogs with weak bladders and stomachs.
+They can easily scratch or stain it, and once their vomit or pee has penetrated the stone, you will need to replace that tile because it’s not coming out.

 Glazed Porcelain Recommended for: Any healthy dog with no joint issues.